-To further dissect the MBC response to SARS-CoV-2 S, we single-cell-sorted between 23 and 368 SARS-CoV-2 S-reactive switched Ig (swIg)+ MBCs per donor at each sampling time point and cloned a total of 1213 paired heavy- and light-chain genes as full-length IgG1s (Fig. 1G and fig. S2).
-Index-sorting analysis showed that most of the SARS-CoV-2 S-specific IgG+ and IgA+ MBCs expressed the canonical MBC marker CD27 at all sampling time points (fig. S3).
-Sequencing studies revealed high clonal diversity in the donor repertoires at all three time points studied, with 0 to 30% of clones belonging to expanded clonal lineages (fig. S4A).
-In agreement with prior studies of early antibody responses to SARS-CoV-2 infection (13, 21), we observed a significant overrepresentation of mAbs using the VH3-30, VH3-30-3, and VH3-53 germline gene segments in the S-specific repertoires relative to naive donor repertoires at each sampling time point (Fig. 2A).
-Across all eight donors, the median level of somatic hypermutation (SHM) was low at the first sampling time point-with 15 to 42% of mAbs from each donor lacking somatic mutations-and increased gradually over the ~120-day study period (Fig. 2B).
-By visit 3, the median number of nucleotide substitutions in the variable region of the heavy chain (VH) was 9 and 8 in donors with mild and severe disease, respectively (Fig. 2B).
-Furthermore, the mAbs isolated at all three time points showed an enrichment for replacement mutations over silent mutations in complementarity-determining regions (CDRs) 1 and 2 compared with framework regions 1 to 3 at each time point, providing evidence of antigen-driven selection (fig. S4B).
-Consistent with their increased SHM loads, the mAbs isolated from most visit 2 and 3 samples displayed higher Fab binding affinities to SARS-CoV-2 S relative to the mAbs isolated from visit 1, indicative of on-going affinity maturation (Fig. 2C and fig. S4C).
+To further dissect the MBC response to SARS-CoV-2 S, we single-cell sorted between 23 to 368 SARS-CoV-2 S-reactive switched immunoglobulin (swIg)+ MBCs per donor at each sampling time point and cloned a total of 1,213 paired heavyand light-chain genes as full-length IgG1s (Fig. 1G and Fig. S2).
+Index sorting analysis showed that the majority of SARS-CoV-2 S-specific IgG+ and IgA+ MBCs expressed the canonical MBC marker CD27 at all sampling time points (Fig. S3).
+Sequencing studies revealed high clonal diversity in the donor repertoires at all three time points studied, with 0-30% of clones belonging to expanded clonal lineages (Fig. S4A).
+In agreement with prior studies of early antibody responses to SARS-CoV-2 infection (13, 21), we observed a significant overrepresentation of mAbs utilizing the VH3-30, VH3-30-3, and VH3-53 germline gene segments in the S-specific repertoires relative to naïve donor repertoires at each sampling time point (Fig. 2A).
+Across all eight donors, the median level of somatic hypermutation (SHM) was low at the first sampling time point-with 15-42% of mAbs from each donor lacking somatic mutations-and increased gradually over the ~120day study period (Fig. 2B).
+By Visit 3, the median number of nucleotide substitutions in the variable region of the heavy chain (VH) was 9 and 8 in donors with mild and severe disease, respectively (Fig. 2B).
+Furthermore, the mAbs isolated at all three timepoints showed an enrichment for replacement mutations over silent mutations in complementaritydetermining regions (CDRs) 1 and 2 compared with framework regions (FRs) 1-3 at each timepoint, providing evidence of antigen-driven selection (Fig. S4B).
+Consistent with their increased SHM loads, the mAbs isolated from most Visit 2 and 3 samples displayed higher Fab binding affinities to SARS-CoV-2 S relative to the mAbs isolated from Visit 1, indicative of on-going affinity maturation (Fig. 2C and Fig. S4C).

-To investigate whether SARS-CoV-2 S-specific antibody immunodominance hierarchy shifts over time, we evaluated the antigenic sites targeted by the 1213 mAbs isolated from all three time points using a panel of SARS-CoV-2 subunits and domains [RBD, NTD, subunit 1 (S1), and a recombinant S2 that contains prefusion stabilizing mutations (22)].
-We also tested the RBD-directed mAbs for competition with the human entry receptor angiotensin converting enzyme 2 (hACE2) in a sandwich-binning biolayer interferometry (BLI) assay.
-Although all the donor repertoires displayed broad antigenic site coverage, S2-directed mAbs dominated many of the donor responses at all three sampling time points (Fig. 2D).
-Further mapping of these mAbs using an S variant lacking the second heptad repeat (S Δ HR2) revealed that the S2 binders recognized epitopes both within and outside of the HR2 region (Fig. 2D).
-Last, in most donors, we observed similar antigenic site distribution over time, suggesting that antibody immunodominance hierarchy was relatively stable during maturation of the MBC response to SARS-CoV-2 infection (Fig. 2D).
+To investigate whether SARS-CoV-2 S-specific antibody immunodominance hierarchy shifts over time, we evaluated the antigenic sites targeted by the 1,213 mAbs isolated from all three time points using a panel of SARS-CoV-2 subunits and domains [RBD, NTD, Subunit 1 (S1), and a recombinant Subunit 2 (S2) that contains pre-fusion stabilizing mutations (22)].
+We also tested the RBD-directed mAbs for competition with the human entry receptor ACE2 (hACE2) in a sandwichbinning biolayer interferometry (BLI) assay.
+Although all the donor repertoires displayed broad antigenic site coverage, S2directed mAbs dominated many of the donor responses at all three sampling time points (Fig. 2D).
+Further mapping of these mAbs using an S variant lacking the second heptad repeat (SAHR2) revealed that the S2 binders recognized epitopes both within and outside of the HR2 region (Fig. 2D).
+Finally, in most donors, we observed similar antigenic site distribution over time, suggesting that antibody immunodominance hierarchy was relatively stable during maturation of the MBC response to SARS-CoV-2 infection (Fig. 2D).